Lakinator/SinusBot-Scripts/README.md

 # SinusBot-Scripts
 SinusBot Version 0.9.15 |
 Plugins erstellt von Laki |
-Credit me if you use this Plugin!
+Credit me if you use a Plugin!